NouranBakry/problem-solving/problems/README.md

 # List of Problems you will find in here

-My solutions to problems on leetoode in Java 🚀
+My solutions to problems from leetoode and Hackerrank in Java 🚀

 1. https://leetcode.com/problems/string-to-integer-atoi/
 2. https://leetcode.com/problems/divide-two-integers/